Wolf Creek Generating Station: Ownership

 The Wolf Creek Nuclear Operating Corporation, a Delaware corporation, operates the power plant.
 The ownership is divided between the Evergy (94%), and Kansas Electric Power Cooperative, Inc. (6%).

 Surrounding population

 The Nuclear Regulatory Commission defines two emergency planning zones around nuclear power plants: a plume exposure pathway zone with a radius of 10 mi, concerned primarily with exposure to, and inhalation of, airborne radioactive contamination, and an ingestion pathway zone of about 50 mi, concerned primarily with ingestion of food and liquid contaminated by radioactivity.

-The 2010 U.S. population within 10 mi of Wolf Creek was 5,466, a decrease of 2.8 percent in a decade, according to an analysis of U.S. Census data for msnbc.com.
+The 2010 U.S. population within 10 mi of Wolf Creek was 5,466, a decrease of 2.8 percent in a decade, according to an analysis of U.S. Census data for MSNBC.
 The 2010 U.S. population within 50 mi was 176,656, a decrease of 1.7 percent since 2000.
 Cities within 50 miles include Emporia (30 miles to city center).